 2.3.2 documentation or records related to such data or information.

-2.4 “Cloud Provider” means the Microsoft Azure environment, data centers facility comprising computer servers, associated hardware, software and IT networks that are established, operated and maintained by Microsoft Corporation (“Microsoft”).
+2.4 “Cloud Provider” means the Microsoft Azure environment, data center facilities comprising computer servers, associated hardware, software and IT networks that are established, operated and maintained by Microsoft Corporation (“Microsoft”)

 2.5 "Customizations" means changes, modifications, amendments to Products.

 2.6 "Help Desk" means the provision of telephone, internet or email assistance.
-Refer to Addendum B.
+Refer to Addendum A.v.

 2.8 “Intellectual Property Rights” means: